edwardkarak/rc2template/README.md

 };
 ```

 which can then be copied and pasted into a C or C++ source file.
+This way, you can embed resources from other programs created by other people in your own code.